lambdalisue/vim-fall/README.md

 </div>

-Fall (_vim-fall_) is an abbreviation for "Filter All," another fuzzy finder designed for Vim and Neovim and implemented in [Denops].
+Fall is an abbreviation for "Filter All," another fuzzy finder designed for Vim and Neovim and implemented in [Denops].

 **Alpha version.
 Please note that any changes, including those that may be backward incompatible, will be implemented without prior announcements.**